-NBC Bay Area News; Bay Area Proud Segment shown May 4, 2017
+NBC Bay Area News; Bay Area Proud Segment aired May 4, 2017

 “Brounstein: Sharing the inspiring Tale of Two Among the Righteous Few” MALA BLOMQUIST; Arizona Jewish Life Magazine Posted: Tuesday, January 24, 2017